 Feasts are more than just great times.
 They bind communities together around shared concepts and experiences in common.
 Like a wedding feast celebrates around our common support of the union of these people.
 Likewise the feasts that God instructs his people to observe, bind them together too, around concepts core to their identity.
 And because these core concepts are fulfilled in Jesus, they are also about our identity too.

 Due to our communion services, many of us already know how Passover relates to our life in Christ (the prophesied Messiah).
 Likewise, so do the other Feasts of the LORD, instituted in Lev23:1-44.
 Num29:12-34.
 Deut14-16.

-2) Christ is also the Unleavened Bread, broken, wrapped, and buried to return later.
+2) Christ is the Unleavened Bread, broken, wrapped, and buried to return later.

 3) Christ is the First Fruits of the resurrection.

-4) Christ’s Spirit is given at Pentecost /Weeks /Second Harvest, to gather Gentile believers as a second harvest.
+4) Christ's Spirit is given at Pentecost /Feast of Weeks /Second Harvest, to gather Gentile believers as a second harvest.

-So although not all Christians observe these feasts, we can celebrate that Israel's core Scriptural feasts are fulfilled by the Messiah who grafts us in to His Story.
-Thus these feasts can bind us together very deeply.
+Although Christians don't have to observe these feasts, we can celebrate that Israel's core Scriptural feasts are fulfilled by the Messiah who grafts us in to His Story.
+Thus these feasts can bind us together deeply.

 Christians benefit from a closer look at the Biblical Fall Feasts, because, among other things, they foreshadow Christ's work in days to come.
 We have hindsight to help us see how Christ fulfilled Passover, Unleavened Bread, First Fruits, and Pentecost.
 We need foresight to see how he will fulfil Trumpets, Atonement, and Shelters.

 This helps us understand why there are two New Years in the Jewish calendar: the religious-year cycle of teaching starts with Trumpets, but the calendar-year starts just before Passover.
-Some people start their spiritual lives at the beginning with Creation and the Old Testament, but some start with Jesus the Passover lamb.
+Some people start their spiritual lives at the beginning with Creation and the Old Testament (Jewish), but some start with Jesus the Passover lamb (Christians).

-Whether you start with the Old Testament beginnings, or start with Christ's Passover, the feasts commemorate the whole of history, from the very beginning to the very end of the age.
+Whether you start with Creation, or start with Christ, the Feasts commemorate the whole of history, from the very beginning to the very end of the age.

 2) Noel had a way of dignifying normal life.
 We college boarders saw each others’ bad hair days, and once Noel asked my friend for a razor to shave because he’d left his at home.
 He was not embarrassed because he was genuinely humble.
 He knew that his little moments were just as significant as his global work.
 His gracious attitude was the same in all circumstances, everything was a gift from Christ.
 From the podium to the kitchen he was Christ's grateful servant.
 This inspired the community with integrity from top to bottom.
 Lk16:10 faithful in little things